Many things can trigger a migraine attack, including what we eat and drink.

-There is no such thing as a universal migraine trigger.
-But there are some common triggers that can cause or contribute to migraines in some people.
+There’s no such thing as a universal migraine trigger.
+But there are some common triggers that can cause or contribute to migraine episodes in some people.

-Too much caffeine and having caffeine withdrawal (or not having enough) can cause migraines.
-But according to the American Migraine Foundation, caffeine can actually help stop oncoming migraines.
+But according to the American Migraine Foundation, caffeine can actually help stop oncoming migraine attacks.
 It can also offer headache relief with occasional use.

-Monosodium glutamate (MSG) is a glutamic acid that naturally exists in our bodies.
-It is also in certain foods, and present in many foods as a food additive.
-It’s considered
+MSG is found in certain foods, and present in many foods as a food additive.
+It’s considered safe to eat, but some researchers link it to migraine attacks.

 - blue cheese